play14team/play14-website/_games/name-the-circle.md

 scale: Min 8, No limit
 timebox: 5 - 15 mins, depending on the size of the group

-description: This ice breaker is ideal when you start an event or a meeting and people don't really know one another.
+excerpt: This ice breaker is ideal when you start an event or a meeting and people don't really know one another.
 It is very useful to learn all the names of the participants.

 images:
     - /images/games/name-the-circle/01.png